Second Charge Bridging Loans

 • Remortgaging would increase cost or delay the deal

-It suits borrowers who need speed and flexibility while keeping their main lending intact.
-For more short term finance options, see our Bridging Loans page.
+Overall, it suits borrowers who need speed and flexibility while keeping their main lending intact.
+For more short term finance options, see our Bridging Loans page

 When Is Second Charge Bridging Used?